 RelaxMelodies is similar to Relax Yoga Music but it has industrial (?) sounds as well as the more natural or instrumental ones.

 I’m actually really bad with ‘noise’ when it comes to sleeping.
 Such as if I can hear traffic noises, loud fans/air cons, rain, they’ll irritate me and usually keep me awake.
-I tend to opt for the more instrumental sounds but I know a lot of people do like the white noise of things like fans!
+A lot of people tend like the white noise of things like fans but I prefer more instrumental sounds!

 I always found the layout of this app not very user friendly but after a recent update I’ve seen that they now have a ’15 minute body scan’ guided meditation option.
-I learnt about body scans during a yoga class and they are good for getting you to concentrate of various parts of the body, again switching off your own thoughts while you focus on what it’s telling you to do.
+I learnt about body scans during a yoga class.
+They are good for getting you to concentrate of various parts of the body, again switching off your own thoughts while you focus on what it’s telling you to do.

 The Yoga Bunny – 61 Points of Relaxation, Breath Awareness, Yoga Nidra (12th June 2016)